Florida Constitution, Article I, Section 6

-Whether intentionally or not, sometimes administrators violate conditions of the CBA.
-The CBA includes a provision for faculty who believe that their rights have been violated to file grievances which, if not resolved, can proceed to arbitration.
-UFF volunteers (and, if necessary, staff from the statewide office and outside legal counsel) support members in these proceedings at no cost.
-The Grievance Committee keeps records of and supervises all grievances.
-The committee insures that the Executive Council is fully informed on the progress in maintaining and expanding the Collective Bargaining Agreement.
+Whether intentionally or not, sometimes your supervisors or other administrators at the university violate conditions of the CBA.
+The CBA includes a provision for faculty who believe that their rights have been violated to file grievances which, if not resolved, can proceed through the arbitration steps outlined in the CBA (Article 10).